CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 • "Gate" sends one single MIDI command if the incoming voltage crosses a threshold level from below the threshold to above the threshold, and a corresponding MIDI command if the incoming voltage crosses a threshold level from above the threshold to below the threshold level.
 Example: Note On and Note Off

 • "CV" translates the incoming voltage proportionally in data values.
 If the parameter command is set to "CC" or "Note" then a new MIDI command will be sent for each new value.
-If the command is set to "Value" no MIDI data are sent from this port, but the generated value can be used by some other port
+If the command is set to "value" no MIDI data are sent from this port, but the generated value can be used by some other port

 Type Channel Command Parameter1 Parameter2 Parameter3 Parameter4 Parameter5